Michael Calvin McGee: Early life and education

-Major contributions
+Career

-McGee had many major contributions in the realm of rhetoric and in cultural studies.
+McGee had many major contributions in the realm of rhetoric and cultural studies.
 He published three major works: Rhetoric in Postmodern America, The Ideograph: A Link between Rhetoric and Ideology, and Text, Context, and the Fragmentation of Contemporary Culture.
 The most important of these is considered to be his second major work, The Ideograph.
 McGee was the first rhetorical theorist to propose this concept on an ideograph, which he described as, "an ordinary-language term found in political discourse.
-It is a high order abstraction representing commitment to a particular but equivocal and ill-defined normative goal."
+It is a high-order abstraction representing a commitment to a particular but equivocal and ill-defined normative goal."
 Also he was a critic of what he saw going on in the world around him.
 The most well-known of these critiques was his critique of Spike Lee and his association with Nike ads.
 McGee said that these ads were too racially stereotypical and made a case for Lee to cease these ads but Lee continued with them nonetheless.

-Later life

-McGee was one of the founders of the American Communication Association and a member of the National Communication Association.
-In his last years he was very active in virtual rhetorical communities and on-line debates.
-McGee founded a website, (f)ragments, for rhetorical research and created a virtual learning community.
+McGee died on October 27, 2002, in Iowa City, Iowa, aged 59.